prpole/dissertation/chapter3/norris_capitalocene.md

 but in his college years studied finance and political economy as well as scientific agriculture.

-This scientific and soil-focused approach present a symbolic counterpoint to (following Marx) the “metabolic rift” created by capitalism, the disruption of the cycle of nutrients in the planetary ecology in which things crucial elements for soil health such as nitrogen and phosphorous return to the soil through human and animal waste as well as uneaten plant matter.
-A similar metabolic metaphor appears in the strange form of Annixter’s compulsive eating of prunes to aid in a disrupted digestive system, a repeated fact about Annixter that receives the most emphasis when his farming techniques are being discussed, and which is simply too strange to mean nothing at all.
-It is perhaps no coincidence that his supposed “genius” is framed in terms of a digestive metaphor.
-He is successful because of his ability for the “memorising, devouring, digesting” of knowledge.
-Knowledge and soil health come together in the form of intelligent farming practices, the metabolizing of information and agricultural theory leading to a functioning metabolism of material flows through human and natural systems.
+This scientific and soil-focused approach presents a symbolic counterpoint to (following Marx) the “metabolic rift” in which capitalist enclosure disrupts the cycle of nutrients in the planetary ecology, preventing crucial elements such as nitrogen and phosphorous from returning to the soil through human and animal waste as well as unharvested plant matter.
+A similar metabolic metaphor appears in the strange form of Annixter’s compulsive eating of prunes to aid a disrupted digestive system.
+It is a repeated fact about Annixter, one that receives the most emphasis when his farming techniques are being discussed, and which is simply too strange to mean nothing at all.
+Furthermore, digestive imagery links his "genius" to his farming methods, as we are told his success results from his acumen in “memorising, devouring, [and] digesting” knowledge.
+Knowledge and soil health come together in the form of intelligent farming practices, the metabolism of information and agricultural theory leading to a functioning metabolism of material flows through human and natural systems.

-Annixter’s farming, compared to the methods of more avowed capitalists like Magnus Derrick, presents an alternative future for farming and an identification of the existing farming practices that avert the problem.
+Annixter’s farming, compared to the methods of more avowed capitalists like Magnus Derrick, presents an alternative future for farming and an identification of the existing farming practices that could conceivably avert the problem of environmental destruction.
 It is a duality embodied in the very name of Annixter’s farm, “Quien Sabe.”
 On one hand, it could be read as “¿Quién Sabe?”---who knows?
 Who knows what might happen if a sensible farming methodology were adopted